 I remember the day we got the life-changing call stating that my Uncle had been found dead.
 We got the news on May 1, 1999, my dad’s birthday.
 That day my life changed forever.
 For months I went through the motions of life wondering, wishing, and hoping for answers as to why my Uncle decided to take his own life.
 To this day I still wish he was here with us taking us to Great America (Amusement Park in CA) and the baseball games.
 I still wonder what his life would be like if he were here, who he would have married, and how many kids he would have had.
 Uncle Dave was more than an uncle to me, he was an older brother.

-With Suicide, there are several emotions that family members go through while dealing with a death of a loved one.
+With the suicide of a loved one, there are several emotions that family members go through.

 I remember feeling numb at first.
 I remember hearing people talk, but not really taking in the words they were saying.
 I remember for months just sort of going through the motions of life, trying to get through each day thinking at any moment I was going to wake up from this horrible nightmare and see him again.